annisa-cn/Pizza-Runner/README.md

   GROUP BY DATENAME(weekday, order_time)
 ```

+NOTE:
-  --DATEPART(interval, date) returns a specified part of a date as an integer value
+DATEPART(interval, date) returns a specified part of a date as an integer value
-  --DATENAME(interval, date) returns a specified part of a date as a string value
+DATENAME(interval, date) returns a specified part of a date as a string value

 B. Pizza (Runner and Customer Experience)
 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)